-Standard UE Reading UE Writing Credits Number Title · 91499 v2 Analyse a physical skill performed by self or others I 3 91500 ∨2 Evaluate the effectiveness of a performance improvement programme ı 4 91501 ∨2 Demonstrate quality performance of a physical activity in an applied setting. ı 4 91502 v2 Examine a current physical activity event, trend, or issue and its impact on New Zealand society.
-I Y 4 91498 v2 Evaluate physical activity experiences to devise strategies for lifelong well-being I 4
+Standard Assessment Method UE Reading UE Writing Credits Number Title 91499 v2 Analyse a physical skill performed by self or others ı 3 91500 ∨2 Evaluate the effectiveness of a performance improvement programme I 4 91501 ∨2 Demonstrate quality performance of a physical activity in an applied setting.
+I 4 91502 ∨2 Examine a current physical activity event, trend, or issue and its impact on New Zealand society.
+I Y 4 91498 ∨2 Evaluate physical activity experiences to devise strategies for lifelong learners I 4

-To undertake this course a contribution of \$30.00 is requested due to the specialised nature of the programme.
+To undertake this course a contribution of \$60.00 is requested due to the specialised nature of the programme.